Project-Silicium/Guides/Mu-Qcom/Porting/Device/Device.md

 Create a Folder Named `DeviceMemoryMapLib` in `Mu-Silicium/Platforms/<Device Vendor>/<Device Codename>Pkg/Library/`. <br />
 After that create two Files called `DeviceMemoryMapLib.c` and `DeviceMemoryMapLib.inf`. <br />

-You can either make the Memory Map by yourself or use an automated [Script](https://gist.github.com/N1kroks/0b3942a951a2d4504efe82ab82bc7a50) if your SoC is older than Snapdragon 8 Gen 3 (SM8650).
+You can either make the Memory Map by yourself or use an automated [Script](https://gist.github.com/N1kroks/0b3942a951a2d4504efe82ab82bc7a50) if your SoC is older than Snapdragon 8 Gen 3 (SM8650). <br />
 ~~script also create Configuration Map, remove it from Memory Map~~

 If you want to make the Memory Map by yourself, here is a template for the .c File: